Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Conditions for conjugacy class representatives of -irreducible subgroups of and

 \section{Conditions for conjugacy class representatives of $G$-irreducible $A_1$ subgroups of $G = E_7$ and $E_8$}

-In this section we present the tables referred to in Table \ref{E7tab} and \ref{E8tab}.
-They give the restrictions on the field twists in certain embeddings of $M$-irreducible $A_1$ subgroups of $M = A_1 D_6$ when $G = E_7$ and $M = D_8$ when $G = E_8$.
+In this section we present the tables referred to within Table \ref{E7tab} and \ref{E8tab}.
+They give the extra restrictions on the field twists in certain embeddings of $M$-irreducible $A_1$ subgroups of $M = A_1 D_6$ when $G = E_7$ and $M = D_8$ when $G = E_8$, namely $E_7(\#12)$, $E_8(\#23)$, $E_8(\#26)$ and $E_8(\#27)$.
+These restrictions ensure there is no repetition of conjugacy classes and further, that each conjugacy class is $G$-irreducible.
+The restrictions are given in rows of the tables: the first column lists all equalities amongst a subset of the field twists; the second column lists any further requirements.
+So an ordered set $\{0, r, \ldots \}$ is permitted if it satisfies the conditions in the first and second column of a row of the table (and the set of field twists satisfying each row are mutually exclusive).